phonchi/Computational-CryoEM/README.md

 * [CisTEM](https://cistem.org/) - An easy-to-use framework that implements a complete pipeline for single-particle analysis.
 * [EMAN2](https://blake.bcm.edu/emanwiki/EMAN2) - A comprehensive package that contains a python interface and handy scripts for common tasks.
 * [SPIDER](https://spider.wadsworth.org/spider_doc/spider/docs/spider.html) - A well-known package that implements image processing methods for electron microscopy.
+* [ASPIRE](http://spr.math.princeton.edu/) - A software that used algorithms based on rigorous mathematical theory.